AcquiredSupport/Acquired-iOS-MacOS/README.md

 ### Security Error

 The SDK is secured using Certificate Pinning through TrustKit.
 In the event that this fails the SDK will return a CertificatePinningError.

-## Examples
-Take a look at at the [Acquired-iOS-ExampleApp](https://github.com/AcquiredSupport/Acquired-iOS-ExampleApp) for a SwiftUI implementation of the SDK.